barbagroup/snake-repro/MesnardBarba-CiSE.md

 The study published as "Lift and wakes of flying snakes" followed the guidance of the "Reproducibility PI Manifesto," which includes:
 (1) code developed under version control;
-(2) completed validation and verification, report published on Figshare; (3) data and figures for the main results of the paper are open; (4) pre-print is available on arXiv;
+(2) completed validation and verification, with report published on Figshare; (3) open data and figures for the main results of the paper on Figshare; (4) pre-print made available on arXiv;
-(5) code was released under MIT License;
+(5) code released under MIT License;
 (6) a Reproducibility statement in the paper.
 Of course we expect to be able to reproduce our own results!

 The first hurdle we faced is that, three years after we completed our previous study, we have updated our lab computers: